originphp/website/source/docs/controller/concerns.md

 ---
 # Concerns

-Concerns are `traits` which you use to share code between Controllers, these go in the `app/Http/Controller/Concern` folder.
+A `Concern` is code which you share between `Controllers` that go in the `app/Http/Controller/Concern` folder.
+Do not use `Concerns` to reduce code in your `Controllers` that is an anti-pattern, only use a `Concern` when you need to share code across multiple `Controllers`.

-The first thing to do is generate some code
+The first thing to do, is generate the classes

 ```linux
 $ bin/console generate concern_controller UserLimit